realA10001986/Time-Circuits-Display/README.md

 To travel through time, hold "0" for 2 seconds.
 The destination time, as shown in the red display, will be your new present time, the old "present time" will be the "last time departed".
 Note that the new "present" time will continue to run like a normal clock.

 Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy or mmddyyyyhhmm, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the "destination time" display after pressing ENTER.
+(If autoInterval is non-zero, your entered time will, however, be overwritten when the interval is elapsed.)

 To return to actual present time, hold "9" for 2 seconds.

+Regardless of your autoInterval setting, the "last time departed" setting will be updated in the course of a time travel event.
+In case autoInterval is 0, the "last time departed" will only ever change in case of another trip through time.
+If autoInverval is non-zero, "last time departed" will resume cycling through the pre-programmed list after the time defined by the interval (ie 5-60 minutes).

 Beware that the alarm function is based on whatever your current "present" time is.
 The alarm will sound when "present time"'s hour and minute matches the alarm time, regardless if this time is actual present time, or "fake".